 What are the benefits of L-theanine?

-Unlike some more experimental substances, theanine’s accepted status within contemporary pharmacology means that quite a few clinical (human) studies have been conducted to determine this amino acid’s effects.
+Unlike some more experimental substances, theanine’s accepted status within contemporary pharmacology means that quite a few clinical (human) studies, placebo-controlled trial or randomised controlled trial have been conducted to determine this amino acid’s effects.
 Anxiety has been a major focus of potential theanine therapy—here are a few examples of seminal studies in the field:

 As you read through this research, you’ll find a common theme.
 Theanine appears to work especially well for anxiety when comorbid conditions are present, which means related psychiatric conditions that usually exacerbate each other’s symptoms.
 Anxiety rarely operates alone, and by quieting the constant flow of worrisome or painful thoughts that fill our heads, we become free to focus on what’s most important.
 The research supports considering theanine as a powerful anxiety aid.

 The research supporting theanine’s effects on focus is shakier but still present.
 Here’s an example of a relevant study: